bayleeadamoss/zazu/_documentation/blocks.md

 a JSON file from the [internet](https://en.wikipedia.org/wiki/Internet) and store it in the plugin directory under the name `packages.json`.

+The `pluginContext` is provided when your plugin is loaded, and the returned function will be called as needed.

 ~~~ javascript
 // cachePackages.js
 const fs = require('fs')